Skip to content

 Settings Configuration

-CodeBuddy Code uses a layered configuration system that allows you to customize at different levels, from personal preferences to team standards to project-specific requirements.
+CodeBuddy Code uses a layered configuration system that enables personalization at different levels, from personal preferences to team standards to project-specific requirements.

 Configuration Files

-The settings.json file is the official mechanism for configuring CodeBuddy Code, supporting hierarchical settings:
+The settings.json file is the official mechanism for configuring CodeBuddy Code, supporting layered settings:

-• User settings defined in ~/.codebuddy/settings.json, applied to all projects
+• User settings are defined in ~/.codebuddy/settings.json and apply to all projects

-• Project settings stored in the project directory:
+• Project settings are stored in the project directory:

 • .codebuddy/settings.json for settings checked into source control and shared with the team

-• .codebuddy/settings.local.json for settings not checked in, suitable for personal preferences and experimentation.
+• .codebuddy/settings.local.json for settings not checked in, suitable for personal preferences and experiments.
 CodeBuddy Code automatically configures git to ignore this file

 Complete Configuration Example